 Find out who gets involved and the formal statutory process for developing conservation management strategies.

 Find the conservation management strategy consultation information for each region, including the consultation timetable.
-Submissions on the Northland, Auckland and Waikato Conservation Management Strategies close on 15 March 2013.

 Find how what is involved in making a submission on a draft conservation management strategy.
 Download the factsheet the submission form.

 In this video Department of Conservation Programme Manager Kerry Swadling explains how DOC has produced maps with indicative national conservation priorities and now needs input from communities on what is important to you.